marchelbling/marc.helbling.fr/_posts/2014-09-22-practical-git-introduction.md

 ## Immutability

 When creating our last commit, we made an horrible typo. git allows to amend the last commit using `git commit --amend`.
 If the staging area contains any modification, they will be added to the commit.

-In our case, we just want to fix our typo so we do not add anything to the staging area:
+In our case, we just want to fix our typo in the commit message, so we do not add anything to the staging area:

 ```bash
 $ git commit --amend
 ```

-opens our favorite editor (as defined by the `$EDITOR` environment variable) where we may edit the commit message
+opens our favorite editor (as defined by the [`$EDITOR`](https://git-scm.com/book/en/v2/Customizing-Git-Git-Configuration#Basic-Client-Configuration) environment variable) where we may edit the commit message

 ```bash
 #!EDITOR